Department Interim Chair

 Ph.D., University of Wisconsin; American and Comparative History, Government, Politics and Public Policy.

 Ph.D.
-University of Wisconsin; Cultural Geography, History, and Urban Space (Joint appointment with the Office of International Affairs)
+University of Wisconsin; Cultural and Historical Geography, Histories of Urban Space, Histories of Transport/Mobility, Heritage and Memory, Landscape and Preservation, the Archive (Joint appointment with the Office of International Affairs)

 William M. Fowler, Jr.